Reid Hoffman: Philanthropy

-Hoffman currently serves on the boards of Kiva.org (peer-to-peer microlending pioneer that allows people to lend money via the internet to low-income/underserved entrepreneurs and students), Endeavor Global (an organization that finds and supports high-impact entrepreneurs in emerging markets), and New America (a think tank that focuses on a range of public policy issues, including national security, technology, health, gender, education, and the economy).
+Hoffman served from 2006 until 2025 on the board of Kiva.org (peer-to-peer microlending pioneer that allows people to lend money via the internet to low-income/underserved entrepreneurs and students).
+He currently serves on the boards of Endeavor Global (an organization that finds and supports high-impact entrepreneurs in emerging markets), and New America (a think tank that focuses on a range of public policy issues, including national security, technology, health, gender, education, and the economy).
 He's the founding donor and board member at Opportunity@Work, an organization that seeks to eliminate the opportunity gap and provide millions of highly skilled but under-credentialed Americans (often from marginalized, rural and racially diverse backgrounds) better pathways to higher-paying jobs and careers.
 Hoffman is on the board of Lever for Change, an affiliate of the MacArthur Foundation, which connects donors with problem solvers to find and fund bold, effective solutions to accelerate social change.
 He's also on the board of the Berggruen Institute, a think tank.

 Hoffman formerly served on the advisory council of the MIT Media Lab and as chair of the advisory board for QuestBridge (a provider of talented low-income students to top colleges/universities).
-Hoffman was also the first major funder of Crisis Text Line, a free, 24/7 crisis service via SMS in the US.In 2013, Hoffman provided a $250,000 matching grant to Code for America.In July 2016, Hoffman funded the $250,000 cash-prize MIT Media Lab MIT Disobedience Award, an award created by Hoffman and Joi Ito to honor and recognize acts of disobedience resulting in positive social impact.
+Hoffman was also the first major funder of Crisis Text Line, a free, 24/7 crisis service via SMS in the US.
+In 2013, Hoffman provided a $250,000 matching grant to Code for America.
+In July 2016, Hoffman funded the $250,000 cash-prize MIT Media Lab MIT Disobedience Award, an award created by Hoffman and Joi Ito to honor and recognize acts of disobedience resulting in positive social impact.
 In November 2016, Hoffman and his wife, Michelle Yee, donated $20 million to the Chan Zuckerberg Initiative, a charity dedicated to eradicating disease by 2100.
 Hoffman and Yee's donation was for the Biohub, the Initiative's San Francisco laboratory.
 Hoffman also joined the board of the Biohub project.
-In May 2018, Hoffman and Yee joined the Giving Pledge, "a global effort to help address society's most pressing problems by encouraging the wealthiest individuals and families to give the majority of their wealth to philanthropic causes."
+In May 2018, Hoffman and Yee joined The Giving Pledge, "a global effort to help address society's most pressing problems by encouraging the wealthiest individuals and families to give the majority of their wealth to philanthropic causes."

 Hoffman is also a long-time supporter of Second Harvest of Silicon Valley.
 In 2021, in response to the massive increased need due to the pandemic, he offered to match any donations to the food bank, up to $2 million.